Sipaa-Projects/soapine/CONFIG.md

   * `GPT_UUID` or `GPT_GUID` - Optional.
 If passed, use the GPT GUID to identify the drive containing the volume to chainload.
 Overrides `DRIVE` and `MBR_ID`, if present, but does *not* override `PARTITION`.

 * chainload_next protocol:
   * `RESOLUTION` - For UEFI, the resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
-If the resolution is not available, Limine will pick another one automatically.
+If the resolution is not available, Soapine will pick another one automatically.
 Omitting `<bpp>` will default to 32.

 ## URIs

-A URI is a path that Limine uses to locate resources in the whole system.
+A URI is a path that Soapine uses to locate resources in the whole system.
 It is comprised of a *resource*, a *root*, and a *path*.
 It takes the form of:
 ```
 resource://root/path